MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-secure-traffic.md

 1. In the *Action* step, select **Allow the connection if it is secure** then select **Customize**.
 1. In *Customize Allow if Secure Settings*, select **Allow the connection to use null encapsulation**.

-The *Allow the connection if is secure* option allows override of a global block rule.
-You can use the easy but least secure *Allow the connection to use null encapsulation* with *override block rules* which relies on Kerberos and domain membership for authentication.
+The *Allow the connection if it is secure* option allows override of a global block rule.
+You can use the easy but least secure *Allow the connection to use null encapsulation* with *override block rules, which relies on Kerberos and domain membership for authentication.
 Windows Defender Firewall allows for more secure options like IPSEC.

 For more information configuring the firewall, see [Windows Defender Firewall with Advanced Security deployment overview](/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security-deployment-guide).